KurtWagner/bitbucket-toolbox/README.md

 ##### --pull-request

 The id of the pull request.

-This should match up with the user and repository slugs.
+##### --repo-slug

+The name of the repository that the pull request belongs to.

+##### --repo-user

+The user who owns the repository that the pull request belongs to.

 ##### --checkstyle